 - Check that the plants have sufficient support and improve if necessary, tying the stems in with soft twine

 - Remove side-shoots and tendrils as this will increase the vigour of the main stem

 - If buds start to drop then this is probably due to a change in weather and will stop once things settle

 - Aphids are the most likely pest so keep an eye out for them.
-Take a look at our blog for help on dealing with an aphid attack
+Take a look at our aphid control blog post for help on dealing with an aphid attack

 - The more blooms you pick then the more you will get so pick often, certainly every 2 to 3 days

 - If you do spot any seed pods forming, then snip them off immediately.
 As soon as the plant thinks it has secured the next generation by setting seed it will stop flowering.
 So, keep those scissors handy!

 - The best time to pick is early morning or in the evening.
 Avoid picking during the heat of the day as they will quickly dehydrate and this will reduce the vase life

 - Cut the stems cleanly, leaving them as long as you can.
 Immediately plunge the stems, up to their necks, in a bucket of cold water.
 Leave the bucket in the shade until you are ready to transfer the stems to vases